hadesbox/copyS3part/README.md

 If you want to edit the nodejs program, you can check the full SDK documentation [here](http://aws.amazon.com/sdk-for-node-js/)

-To install the nodejs program, as a **global** CLI too, you need to have nodejs and npm installed on your system, then after cloning this repo you can execute a **global install** of the prorgam.
+To install the nodejs program, as a **global** CLI too, you need to have nodejs and npm installed on your system, then after cloning this repo you can execute a **global install** of the program.

 ```
 [luix@boxita]$ sudo npm install -g